Free Causative Verbs Exercises and Practice Worksheets (with PDF)

 3. I get my brother carry my bag.

-5. The teacher have us read the chapter again.
+5. The teacher has us to read the chapter again.

 Answer Key